 About the guide

-Please Note: All my guides are self published and as such, I do not have the luxury of a full editorial staff.
-While they heave been proof read occasionally a few errors do creep in, possibly more than would occur in a book published by a publisher.
-I do make every effort to avoid this, but due to the nature of self publishing, this does happen.
+Please Note: All my guides are self-published and as such, I do not have the luxury of a full editorial staff.
+While they have been proofread, occasionally a few errors do creep in, possibly more than would occur in a book published by a publisher.
+I do make every effort to avoid this, but due to the nature of self-publishing, this does happen.
 When found, I do my best to update them as soon as possible in the next release of the ebook.

-This guide was written for Iridient X-Transformer (Beta 3 at the time of Writing) and Adobe Photoshop Lightroom 6.0 or CC.
-(The advice should work with Lightroom version 5 too, but it was written for those versions) You should have this software in order to use the advise in the guide.
+This guide was written for Iridient X-Transformer and Adobe Photoshop Lightroom 6.0 or Lightroom Classic.
+(The advice should work with Lightroom version 5 too, but it was written for those versions) You should have this software in order to use the advice in the guide.

 The guide is supplied in PDF format.
 You should be able to read PDFs before buying this guide.
 MacOS can read PDFs by default. depending on your version of windows, you may need to download the latest version of Adobe Reader.